The common access to the Tauherenikau Valley is along Marchant Road at Kaitoke.

 Up: The trail to Cone itself leaves at the NW end of Cone Saddle and for the first 100 metres or so is a well-benched track.
 It then swings L to regain the ridge and climbs steadily to the junction with the Block XIX Track, 20 minutes on.
 Observe this junction carefully, as it is sometimes overshot on the way down from Cone.
 A good view above some open slips, of Alpha and Bull Mound is soon obtained across the Tauherenikau headwaters.
 Good track routing by early bushmen leads the track on sidles around several knobs rather than frontal assaults, and steady climbing brings the subalpine silver beech, then the bush-edge of Cone – 90 minutes or so from Cone Saddle.
 The highest point of Cone, 1118 lies to the L, 10 minutes away.
 The Cone Trig site to the R, point 1080, was the site more suited to the surveyors.

 Down: From the Cone high point 1118 the track drops E through alpine forest to the extensive tussock meadows at the head of Cone Ridge.
 A cairn marks a dip in the bush-edge on the R that leads to the well-defined trail to Cone Saddle, 90 minutes distant.
-About 20 minutes before Cone Saddle, the Block XIX track heads straight ahead while the track to the saddle drops off L. This junction needs to be watched for.
+About 20 minutes before Cone Saddle, the Block XIX track heads straight ahead while the track to the saddle drops off L. This junction needs to be watched for (but is currently well marked).
 Cone Hut is reached 30 minutes down the track from the NW end of the saddle.

-About 35 minutes bush travel from Cone Hut to the Walls turn-off, and another 90 minutes to Walls Whare.
+About 35 minutes bush travel from Cone Hut to the Walls Whare spur, and another 90 minutes to Walls Whare.

-Up: The track to both Cone Saddle and the Walls turn-off starts immediately by the hut and heads up a zig-zag and the track beyond for 7 minutes, where the main track to Cone Saddle continues ahead.
-The short-cut track to the Walls turn-off swings R up a gentle spur to reach the main Cone — Reeves ridge in 25 minutes.
-Seven minutes S along this ridge is the Walls turn-off, where the track swings L to the Waiohine River, see 9.3.
+Out: The track to both Cone Saddle and the Walls Whare spur starts immediately by the hut.
+After 7 minutes, the main track to Cone Saddle continues ahead.
+The track to Walls Whare swings R up a gentle spur to reach the main Cone—Reeves ridge in 25 minutes.
+Seven minutes S along this ridge is the top of the Walls Whare spur, where the track swings L to the Waiohine River: see 9.3. [revised October 2017]

-The turn-off is not obvious: watch for a change of direction in the main track from S to E. From here the route to Reeves is much less well marked and travelled.
+The turn-off is where there is a change of direction in the main track from S to E. From here the route to Reeves is reasonably well marked and travelled.
 The first few minutes take you through a saddle; then mostly good bush leads to a distinct knob in 30 minutes.
-General ridge travel follows, then an easy face leading to an abrupt direction change at (Topo50 BP33 978 575, NZMS260 S26 078 192).
-This point must be watched for in the reverse direction, as the spur invites one into Coal Stream; permolat markers, otherwise sparse, are helpful here.
-Soon the route emerges through the Reeves burn to reach the Tutuwai—Reeves Track a minute short of the hilltop and a good 1½ hours from the Walls Whare turn-off.
+General ridge travel follows, then an easy face leading to an abrupt direction change at (Topo50 BP33 978 575).
+This point must be watched for in the reverse direction, as the spur invites one into Coal Stream; permolat markers are helpful here.
+Soon the route emerges through the Reeves burn to reach the Tutuwai—Reeves Track a minute short of the hilltop on the Tauherenikau side and a good 1½ hours from the Walls Whare track.
 The last part of the route, through the burn to the track, is quite ill defined.
+Thus far OT travel.

 The further route over Mt Tauherenikau and on to Smith Creek provides a good navigation exercise, particularly in the downwards direction.
 Bush navigation should be a series of small steps from one known and identified point to the next.
 This spur provides many knobs and saddles, including a number too small to feature on the map scale.
 Below the 800-metre contour, there are several twists and considerable skill is needed to keep on the correct route, though various marks will be found — not necessarily all helpful.
-More useful may be a look at a satellite picture from Google or Bing, which will show the convolutions of the spur.
+More useful may be a look at Google Earth's aerial view, which shows well the sinuous windings of the ridge.